Binary quartic forms having bounded invariants, and the boundedness of the average rank of elliptic curves: The average size of the -Selmer groups of elliptic curves

-Note that the set of all elliptic curves is large.
-So too is the set of elliptic curves $E:y^2=g(x)$ defined by finitely many congruence conditions on the coefficients of $g$.
-Thus Theorem \ref{ellipcong} indeed follows from Theorem \ref{ellipall}.
+\begin{theorem} When all elliptic curves $E$ in any large family are ordered by height, the average size of the $2$-Selmer group $S_2(E)$ is~$3$. \end{theorem}

-{\bf Remark on notation} Unlike the introduction, we denote the elliptic curve $E:y^2=x^3+Ax+B$ by $E(A,B)$ in this section.
-Also, from hereon in, we denote the elliptic curve having invariants equal to $I$ and $J$ by $E_{I,J}$.
+Note that the family of all elliptic curves is large.
+So too is the family of elliptic curves $E:y^2=g(x)$ defined by finitely many congruence conditions on the coefficients of $g$.
+Thus Theorems~\ref{mainellip} and \ref{ellipcong} indeed follow from~Theorem \ref{ellipall}.
+Finally, we note that the family of all semistable elliptic curves is also large.